vertexproject/synapse/docs/synapse/userguides/background.rst

 |graph|

-Edges are specifically pairwise or two-dimensional: an edge connects exactly two nodes.
+Edges connect exactly two nodes; they are "pairwise" or "two-dimensional".
 Both nodes and edges may have properties that describe their relevant features.
 In this sense both nodes and edges can be thought of as representational objects within the graph: nodes typically represent things ("nouns") and edges typically represent relationships ("verbs").

 **Examples**